thenickedwards/duels_mapping/app-duels-mapping/public/data/README.md

 ### tl;dr

-This data environment powers the custom **Schmetzer Score** composite statistic for MLS players by transforming raw FBref data through a lightweight, extensible SQLite-based ETL pipeline primarily using Python.
-It is designed for modularity, transparency, and future growth in advanced sports metrics.
+This data environment powers the custom **Schmetzer Score** — a composite statistic for MLS players — by transforming raw FBref data through a lightweight, extensible SQLite-based ETL pipeline primarily written in Python.

 ## Overview